puppetlabs/puppet_metrics_dashboard/README.md

 to use the [included defined types](#profile-defined-types) to configure telegraf on each of your Puppet infrastructure components
 (master,compilers, puppetdb, postgres server) and the metrics will be stored on another server running grafana and influxdb.
-In environments where there is an existing grafana / influxdb instance, the later option probably makes the most sense.
+In environments where there is an existing grafana / influxdb instance, the later option is recommended.
+See [Determining where telegraf runs](#determining-where-telegraf-runs) for further details.

 You have the option of collecting metrics using any or all of these methods: